Python-GIS-book/site/source/part2/chapter-08/md/00-introduction-to-spatial-network-analysis.md

 As we can see, at the moment the nodes are located arbitrarily in space because we do not have any specific locations defined for our `nodes`.
 As mentioned earlier, graphs do not necessarily need any information about the exact locations of the nodes to be able to draw a graph structure.
 However, the plot above is not yet a graph, because we do not have any edges associated with the nodes that would show how they relate or connect to each other.

 Thus, let's continue by creating `edges` which are the other core element of a graph.
-A single `edge` is basically a connection between two `nodes`. `Edge` can also be called as `line` or `link` (depending on the context) and sometimes a term `arc` is used to call an `edge` which is `directed`.
+A single `edge` is basically a connection between two `nodes`. `Edge` can also be called as `line` or `link` (depending on the context).
 To create edges, we can use the `.add_edge()` method where we define how the nodes are connected to each other.
 In `networkx`, the nodes that are connected to each other are often referred as `u` (first node) and `v` (last node).
 In the following, we will define the topology of our graph by defining one edge at a time how the nodes are connected to each other:

 ```python
 # Add edges